 On any occasion when a parent or adult is accompanied by children they should be mindful of the need to safeguard children by ensuring that the sleeping arrangements are appropriate for the children and for the needs of the other members and their guests in the huts.
 Where a hut has family rooms then children can share a room with their parents.
-Ultimately, if a parent is with their child or an adult who is in loco parentis is with a child, they can decide whether they are satisfied and happy with the sleeping arrangements available for the children for whom they are responsible.
+Ultimately, if a parent is with their child or the Nominated Adult is with a child, they can decide whether they are satisfied and happy with the sleeping arrangements available for the children for whom they are responsible.